-It is estimated that up to 40% of osseointegrated implants require guided bone regeneration (GBR) as part of the patient's rehabilitation.
-Bone loss or insufficiency presents а major challenge for osseointegration.
-To achieve a good long-term prognosis for osseointegrated implants, there must be a sufficient volume of bone at the implantation sites.
-Different strategies, such as bone grafting, alveolar distraction, and GBR techniques, have been applied to replace lost bone and allow the implant to be fully integrated and maintained during functional loading.
+It is estimated that up to 43% of osseointegrated implants require guided bone regeneration (GBR) as part of patient rehabilitation.
+Bone loss or insufficiency represents a major challenge for osseointegration.
+To achieve long-term prognosis а aood for osseointegrated implants, there must be a sufficient volume of bone at the implantation sites.
+Different strategies, such as bone grafting, alveolar distraction, and GBR techniques, have been applied to replace the lost bone and allow the implant to be fully integrated and maintained during functional loading.
 Guided bone regeneration is considered one of the most commonly applied methods to reconstruct alveolar bone and to treat peri-implant bone deficiencies [1,2].

-In this context, GBR can be achieved when osteoprogenitor cells are exclusively allowed to repopulate the site of the bone defect, preventing the entry of non-osteogenic tissues.
-Several reports have indicated that survival rates for implants placed in GBRaugmented sites are similar to those reported for implants placed in original sites.
+In this context, GBR can be achieved when osteoprogenitor cells are left exclusively to repopulate the bone defect site, preventing the ingress of nonosteogenic tissues.
+Several reports have indicated that survival rates for implants placed in sites augmented by GBR are similar to those reported for implants placed in native sites.
 The membrane used for GBR is an essential component of the treatment [3-5].

-In the scenario of dental implant procedures, the intraoral scanner and a milling unit are used to manufacture a computer-aided design and a computer-aided surgical and radiographic guide [6].
-In this sense, the use of CAD-CAM systems (Computer-Aided Design/Computer-Aided Manufacturing) is highlighted in the processes of prostheses and dental implants [7,8].
+In the setting of dental implant procedures, the intraoral scanner and a milling unit are used to manufacture a computer-aided design and a computer-aided surgical and radiographic guide [6].
+In this sense, the use of CAD-CAM (Computer-Aided Design/Computer-Aided Manufacturing) systems in the processes of prosthetics and dental implants stands out [7,8].
+In this context, the CAD-CAM system was introduced in dentistry to promote the manufacture of prosthetics based on a state-of-the-art three-dimensional system [9].

-In this context, the CAD-CAM system was introduced in dentistry to promote the fabrication of prostheses based on a state-of-the-art threedimensional system [9].
-Where the search for aesthetic solutions has been increasingly challenging, given the patient's demand and the growing number of techniques and materials available for protective rehabilitation [10].
-Aims that the material's resistance is the primary factor to determine the indication of the technique, as well as the preservation of the rehabilitation over time and the need for movements that lead to the possibility of carrying out rehabilitation of greater extensions [9,10].
+Where the search for esthetic solutions has been increasingly challenging, given patient demand and the growing number of techniques and materials available for protective rehabilitation [10].
+It is important to note that the resistance of the material is the primary factor in determining the indication of the technique, as well as the preservation of rehabilitation over time and the need for movements that lead to the possibility of performing rehabilitation of greater extensions [9,10].
 In this sense, the CAD-CAM system performs an intraoral scanner, while the CAM is the milling machine [11-13].

-Ceramics are the main alternative restorative material for tooth structure due to their favorable properties [13,14].
-In addition, a fixed complete dental prosthesis supported by a metal-acrylic resin implant is an important restorative option.
-However, maintenance and repair increase time, but CAD-CAM assistance can improve efficiency and reduce complications.
-Thus, CAD-CAM can fabricate a fixed complete dental prosthesis supported by a metal-acrylic resin implant metal-acrylic resin that minimizes individual tooth fracture and facilitates efficient resurfacing of worn surfaces [15].
-Thus, one of the main CAD-CAM objectives is the simplification and optimization in the production of prosthetic structures with high guality and aesthetics [14-16].
+Ceramic is the main alternative restorative material for dental structure due to its favorable properties [13,14].
+In addition, a complete fixed dental prosthesis supported by a metal-acrylic resin implant is restorative option. an important However, maintenance and repair increase time, but CAD-CAM assistance can improve efficiency and reduce complications.
+Thus, CAD-CAM can manufacture a complete fixed dental prosthesis supported by a metalacrylic resin implant that minimizes individual tooth fracture and facilitates efficient resurfacing of worn surfaces [15].
+Thus, one of the main objectives of CAD-CAM is the simplification and optimization of the production of prosthetic structures with high quality and aesthetics [14-16].